-While defining the visual style in Photoshop we also collaborated with a specialist jewellery photographer, working in unison to create a visually rich aesthetic that represented Julia’s brand better than her existing static product imagery.
+While defining the Shopify website design style in Photoshop, we also collaborated with a specialist jewellery photographer, working in unison to create a visually rich aesthetic that represented Julia’s brand better than her existing static product imagery.

 In the two months following the new website launch, there was an increase in virtually all key metrics, in particular, User Sessions increased by 103%, Users were up by 66%, Page Views up by 119% and visitors were staying on the site for 31% longer than previously.